tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 g_i=g_{[{i \over{m}}]}^{((i-1) \mod m+1)} \mspace{15mu} \mathrm{and} \mspace{15mu} h_i=h_{[{i \over{m}}]}^{((i-1) \mod m+1)}
 $$

 The protocol either uses three rounds with linear communication in both $ m $ and the binary encoding of the range, or it uses a logarithmic number of rounds and communication that is only linear in $ m $.
-For the linear communication case the protocol in [Protocol 2.1!](#protocol-21---inner-product-range-proof) is followed with the difference that each party generates its part of the proof using its own inputs and generators, that is
+For the linear communication case the protocol in [Inner-Product Range Proof](#inner-product-range-proof) is followed with the difference that each party generates its part of the proof using its own inputs and generators, that is

 $$
 A^{(k)} , S^{(k)}; \mspace{15mu} T_1^{(k)} , T_2^{(k)}; \mspace{15mu} \tau_x^{(k)} , \mu^{(k)} , \hat{t}^{(k)} , \mathbf{l}^{(k)} , \mathbf{r}^{(k)}